Arya11b/life_calendar/README.md

-# Life Calender
+# Life Calendar
-This app will give you a basic understanding of HTML Canvas
+This app will give you a basic understanding of HTML Canvas.